discentem/blog-content/content/posts/devicecode_auth.md

 My ["from scratch"](https://github.com/discentem/azure_blob_from_scratch) implementation took many hours to complete.
 It was a fun adventure but ultimately not needed.

-#### Azure Go SDK
+#### Device with Azure SDK for Go

-You can find the official Azure Go SDK at https://github.com/Azure/azure-sdk-for-go.
-The README has a ton of info which I, frankly, found overwelming.
-After some digging around I found documentation on whic
+You can find the official Azure SDK for Go at https://github.com/Azure/azure-sdk-for-go.
+After much digging around I found the first bread crumb I needed: https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity#credential-types.
+Thankfully the devs behind Azure SDK for Go implemented the credential I am after: [DeviceCodeCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#DeviceCodeCredential).